Academic Catalog and Handbooks

 Embody the skills and attributes of personal and professional success.

 Our students will refine and articulate their educational, career and life goals.
 These skills include appropriate use of campus resources, resilience in the face of challenges and opportunities, and development of habits for personal success.
-The CSB/SJU learning experience will provide students with opportunities and resources to make informed academic, personal and professional choices for the future.
+The CSB and SJU learning experience will provide students with opportunities and resources to make informed academic, personal and professional choices for the future.

 1.2 Institutional Structure

-1.2.1 The College of Saint Benedict Organization and Institutional Structure
+1.2.1 College of Saint Benedict Corporate and Institutional Structure

 The College of Saint Benedict was founded in 1913 by the Sisters of the Order of Saint Benedict, Saint Joseph, Minnesota, and operates under a charter granted in 1887.
-From the time the college was founded until 1961, the college was part of the religious community corporation.
-In 1961, the college was separately incorporated as a charitable, nonprofit corporation.
-The Articles of Incorporation provide for the college to be governed by corporate members and a Board of Trustees.
-No distinct functions were stated for the corporate members, however, since the incorporators chose to have members of the Board of Trustees also serve as the corporate members.
+From the time the College was founded until 1961, it was part of the religious community corporation.
+In 1961, the College was incorporated separately as a charitable, nonprofit corporation.

 1.2.2 Saint John’s University Corporate and Institutional Structure